-For growth, GSSM is filling the vacant position of Vice President for Academics (Dean).
+For growth, starting in 2012-2013, GSSM has filled the long-vacant position of Vice President for Academics (Dean).
 This renewed position will carefully develop and monitor faculty outputs and improvements.

 - III.5.6 How does your development and learning system for leaders address the following? - a) development of personal leadership attributes?
 GSSM supports professional development activities and is cognizant of assigning additional responsibilities necessary to develop an employee's skill and range of qualifications. - b) development of organizational knowledge: as responsibilities increase employee is exposed to greater number and depth of planning/resource allocation and presentation activities, all contributing to development of organizational knowledge. - c) Ethical practices.
-Ethics is an ongoing discussion point in all activities at GSSM. - d) Your core competencies, strategic challenges and accomplishment of action plans? as responsibilities increase employee is exposed to greater number and depth of planning/resource allocation and presentation activities, all contributing to development of organizational knowledge. - III.5.7 How do you identify and address key developmental training needs for your workforce, including job skills training, performance excellence training, diversity training, management/leadership development, new employee orientation and safety.
+Ethics is an ongoing discussion point in all activities at GSSM. - d) Your core competencies, strategic challenges and accomplishment of action plans?
+As responsibilities increase, employee is exposed to greater number and depth of planning/resource allocation and presentation activities, all contributing to development of organizational knowledge. - III.5.7 How do you identify and address key developmental training needs for your workforce, including job skills training, performance excellence training, diversity training, management/leadership development, new employee orientation and safety.